HactarCE/NDCell/docs/custom-rules/spec/statements.rst

 Assert statement
 ----------------

-An assert statement consists of the keyword ``assert``, followed by an :ref:`expression <expressions>`, and then an optional comma and :ref:`string literal <string-literal>` specifying a custom error message.
+An assert statement consists of the keyword ``assert``, followed by an :ref:`expression <expressions>`, and then an optional comma and :data:`String` specifying a custom error message.
 The expression must be able to be converted to a boolean.
 An assert statement evaluates the expression and if the result is falsey it causes an error, which aborts the simulation.

 Examples: